 6. Bloggers who have a strategy of updating older content are twice as likely to report strong results.
 (Orbit Media)

-7. One in ten blog posts are compounding, meaning organic search increases their traffic over time.
+7. One in 10 blog posts is compounding, meaning organic search increases their traffic over time.
 (Hubspot)

 9. Over its lifetime, one compounding blog post creates as much traffic as six decaying posts (Hubspot)

-11. The top three things that make content effective are audience relevance (58%), engaging and compelling storytelling (57%), and triggers a response/action (54%).
+11. The top three things that make content effective are audience relevance (58%), engaging and compelling storytelling (57%), and triggering a response/action (54%).
 (Curata)

 12. 97% of marketers are using prescriptive content, meaning they’re laying out a foundation of rules and strategies to follow when it comes to creation.
 (Curata)